UAE E-Invoicing 2026: Requirements, Deadlines & Cost | Fastlane Dubai

 Fastlane

-E-invoicing in the UAE is mandatory for all businesses regardless of VAT status.
-Large businesses (AED 50M+) must appoint an ASP by 31 July 2026.
+Mandatory for all UAE businesses regardless of VAT status.
+AED 50M+ businesses must appoint an ASP by 30 October 2026.
 Smaller businesses by 31 March 2027.
-Here is everything you need to know — and what Fastlane does to get you compliant without changing your software.
+Fastlane handles everything — your software stays, your workflow stays.

 Official Implementation Timeline